-In 1976, the music department was expanded.
-A much needed religion coordinator was added to the staff in 1977.

-In the summer of 1978, a youth center was added to the facilities.
-This building enables the PE Department to expand its curriculum and allows for improvements to the staff and in extracurricular programs.
-This center also provides a suitable environment for many cultural activities and for the inter-scholastic athletic program.

-In 1980, an addition to the youth center was built.
-This facility houses PE offices, lavatories, dressing rooms with showers for boys and girls, storage areas, as well as two classrooms.
+Between 1976 and 1978 the music department was expanded, a much-needed religion coordinator joined the staff, and a youth center was added.
+This enabled the PE department to expand the curriculum and improve staff and extracurricular programs.
+Additionally, the center created a suitable environment for cultural activities and an interscholastic athletic program.
+In 1980, an addition to the youth center included PE offices, lavatories, boys' and girls' locker rooms, storage space, and two classrooms.

-In the fall of 1981, two modular buildings were erected on the north side of the office buildings.
-A new program for fifty kindergarten students was adopted that academic year.

-During the 1982-83 academic year, five TI computers were donated to our school beginning St. Cecelia Catholic School's tech program.

-During 1984-85, language arts instruction time was added to the curriculum for grades one and two.
-In 1985, a part-time school counselor was added.
-In addition, a development program was begun to assist with planning and development.

-In 1986, additional time was planned for instruction in creative writing for grades three, four, and five, and Spanish was introduced into the curriculum.
-In the fall of 1986, an extended care program for students in grades kindergarten through five was added to the school services.
+Growth continued with the addition of two modular buildings and 50 kindergarteners in the fall of 1981.
+Five TI computers were added during the 1982-1983 school year.
+During the 1984-1985 school year additional language arts time was allocated to the first and second grades and a part-time school counselor was hired.
+That same year, a development program was added to assist with planning and development.
+In 1986, the third through fifth graders began receiving more instructional time for creative writing, and Spanish was added to the curriculum.
+Additionally, that fall, an extended care program for students in kindergarten through fifth grade was added to school services.

-In 1987, a full-time computer teacher and a learning disabilities program were initiated.
-In addition, remedial services in reading and math were provided for grades kindergarten, one, two, and three through a federally funded Chapter I program.

-During the school year of 1987-88, St. Cecelia Catholic School was recognized by the U. S. Department of Education for outstanding progress toward excellence in education.
+In 1987, a full-time computer teacher and a learning needs program were initiated.
+The federally funded Title I Program provided extra assistance in reading and math to qualifying students in kindergarten through third grade.
+During the school year of 1987-1988, the US Department of Education recognized St. Cecelia Catholic School for outstanding progress toward excellence in education.

-In the summer of 1988, the main bathrooms were renovated in Phase I of the Long Range Building Renovation Plan.
-A Family Life component was added to the religious curriculum for the fall of 1988 under the direction of the Diocese of St. Petersburg and our local pastors.
+The summers of 1988 and 1989 brought to fruition multiple phases of the Long-Range Building Renovation Plan with renovations to the main bathrooms and twenty-one classrooms, which were carpeted, painted and refurbished.
+Additionally, in 1988, under the direction of the Diocese of St. Petersburg and local pastors, a Family Life component was added to the religious curriculum.

-In the summer of 1989, Phase II of the renovation plan was undertaken.
-In the fall of 1989, renovations for all twenty-one homeroom classrooms were completed.
-Classrooms were carpeted, painted and refurbished, giving the school a bright new look on opening day in 1989.

-During the 1989-90, school year, Susan Guss, the resource teacher, received national recognition.
-The National Catholic Education Association (NCEA) presented Mrs. Guss the Miriam Joseph Farrell Award for Distinguished Teaching in Elementary Schools.

-The NCEA also selected St. Cecelia Catholic School Board as one of the outstanding school boards in the country in 1990.
-An improved and more complex computer system was implemented in the administrative office in the spring of 1990.
-The new computer system allowed for more efficient handling of the increased student population, which numbered 685 students in 1990.
+During the 1989-1990 school year, the National Catholic Education Association (NCEA) presented Susan Guss, the resource teacher, the Miriam Joseph Farrell Award for Distinguished Teaching in Elementary Schools.
+NCEA also selected the St. Cecelia Catholic School Board as one of the outstanding school boards in the country.
+Additionally, an improved and more complex computer system was implemented in the administrative office allowing for more efficient handling of the increased student population, which numbered 685 students in 1990.